-Tonight God interrupted me though two lovely space invaders.
+Tonight God interrupted me through two lovely space invaders.
 One space invader I gave birth to, the other one I bought.
-Of course I would never say, “I bought a kid.”
-However, I did buy this kid, he is my dog.
+Of course, I would never say, “I bought a kid.”
+However, I did buy this kid; he is my dog.
 So two children (one by birth, another by bucks) got so close that they only left me with an approximately 2-foot square on my king size bed!
 Thanks to Google I found out the length or footage of a king size bed is 76 x 80.
 Therefore, my child and dog had up to 74 x 78 feet.
-Granted they didn’t take it all, but they crowded me into this little upper right hand corner in which I had no space.
+Granted they didn’t take it all, but they crowded me into this little upper right-hand corner in which I had no space.
 They invaded!

-Ironically earlier this evening I told my husband, I wish I could go hide in a closet or a cubby whole.
+Ironically earlier this evening I told my husband, I wish I could hide in a closet or a cubby hole.
 Since being gone this weekend, I didn’t have any invaders.
 I had space.
 I had my own room!
 It was lovely.

-Tonight as the hundredth and one thing popped in my head, I realized why I should pray.
+Tonight as the hundredth and one thing popped into my head, I realized why I should pray.
 God wants to invade my space!
 God wants to get close.
-From experience I’ve learned sometimes when God wants to get close it isn’t always fun.
+From experience, I’ve sometimes learned when God wants to get close it isn’t always fun.
 Sometimes God wants to clean out the closet.
 You too may know it isn’t always fun until after the closet is clean.
 But tonight, I knew God wanted to be present with me.
 God wanted to spend time with me.
 Like my dog and child all snuggled up so close.
 God wanted to invade my space.

-God is not shy in asking questions.
-In fact it seems God is a bit fond of asking rhetorical questions.
+God is not shy about asking questions.
+In fact, it seems God is a bit fond of asking rhetorical questions.
 One of God’s first rhetorical questions is noted in Genesis 3:11 after Adam and Eve ate of the apple.
 God asked them, “Who told you that you were naked?”
-Of course Adam and Eve didn’t need to answer the question, nor did they make a verbal response.
+Of course, Adam and Eve didn’t need to answer the question, nor did they make a verbal response.
 They were fully aware, they were self-aware, and precisely understood God’s point.

-Another question God asked is listed in Genesis 18:14, when God asked Abraham, “Is there anything to hard for the Lord?”
+Another question God asked is listed in Genesis 18:14, when God asked Abraham, “Is there anything too hard for the Lord?”
 This question arose after the story of three visitors coming to tell Abraham that Sarah will have a son.
 Again, there was no need for explanation.
-Abraham knew, nothing is to hard for the Lord.
+Abraham knew nothing is too hard for the Lord.

 Although I am happy with the improvement, I wish I could see more…do more.
 I would like to see something more tangible and physical – what I determine healing to be.
 I would like to run 5 miles a day, do everything possible with my kids, make phenomenal meals, have an immaculate home, be active in my community, church, and so much more.
 I want to do it all!
-I guess I want to be some super hero, because really, who alone can do all things well?
-My ideal healing is nearly impossible for any average person.
-I’ve defined healing as being able to do what ever I want.
-As I write this definition on paper, it seems so arrogant, lofty and completely selfish.
+I guess I want to be some superhero, because really, who alone can do all things well?
+My ideal healing is nearly impossible for an average person.
+I’ve defined healing as being able to do whatever I want.
+As I write this definition on paper, it seems so arrogant, lofty and utterly selfish.